 How Long Do You Think It Will Take You To And From The Airport?

 You’ll need to figure out how easy it is to get from the airport to the city ahead of time.
-Cities with good public transportation (like Amsterdam and London) make traveling easier, but you’ll have to check for traffic delays if there aren’t one.
+Cities with good public transportation (like Amsterdam and London) make traveling easier, but you’ll have to check for traffic delays if there isn’t one.

 It’s not a good idea to return to the airport by bus during rush hour.
 But be careful in these choices!
 In a city with good public transport doesn’t necessarily mean getting through the airport will be easy.